 For more than 15 years, NEO has pioneered and innovated the collaborative fund model of bringing donors together around a common issue and shared vision.

-Through 12 funds, including the Four Freedoms FundTM and State Infrastructure Fund, NEO has designed and led large-scale collaborative grantmaking funds, connecting donors with aligned values to support work they could not fund as effectively on their own.
+Throughout NEO’s history it has designed and led large-scale collaborative grantmaking funds, connecting donors with aligned values to support work they could not fund as effectively on their own through 12 different funds.
+This support is currently supported through 2 funds, the Four Freedoms FundTM and State Infrastructure Fund.

 NEO has helped a wide range of funders increase the impact of their grantmaking through our collaborative funds.
 NEO collaboratives awarded more than 2,500 grants totaling some $200 million to nearly 600 grantees across 44 states between 2006 and 2016.